PubNubDevelopers/PubNub-Swift/README.md

 - If you attempt to publish a message without setting the key you’ll receive an error.
 - If you set the auth key and try again the message will be successfully sent.

+You can use Access Manager to restrict access to services, create 1 to 1 chats, or ban users from game lobbies.